 The airlines keep checked bags for 90 days.
-This is the mandatory period that lost luggage must be held so that its owners can be located.
+This is the mandatory period that lost luggage must be held so its owners can be located.
 However, many never search for their luggage.
 Much baggage is never identified.
 The lost and confiscated belongings are then unceremoniously termed unclaimed baggage.
 The checked baggage materials are sold at “Unclaimed Luggage” in Scottsboro, Alabama.
 It has become a tourist attraction.
-You can also find many of the unclaimed items online and shop from your living room.
+You can also find many unclaimed items online and shop from your living room.

 Our 50,000-square-foot store is home to an extensive merchandise selection, interactive events, and delicious eats.
 We want each person who walks through our doors to leave with something they’ll treasure…and have fun finding it.